Minionice/ScrantonHacks_TRPG/docs/index.md

 # ScrantonHacks Text RPG

-Welcome to the landing page for ScrantonHacks' Text-Based RPG project.

 [ScrantonHacks_TRPG Wiki](https://github.com/ScrantonHacks/ScrantonHacks_TRPG/wiki)

+Our Text-Based RPG will be a psychological horror game with post-apocalyptic elements.